-To easily show only some items in a BIM model regardless of the BIM file or layer they are in, tap Show only o or Hide in the BIM toolbar.
+To easily show only some items in a BIM model regardless of the BIM file or layer they are in, tap Show only o r Hide o in the BIM toolbar.

-See Hiding and isolating items in BIM models, page 176.
+See Hiding and isolating items in BIM models, page 188.